oldschoolgg/obdocs/minions.md

 Some ores reward you with golden nuggets or unidentified minerals.<br>
 You can use nuggets to buy the prospector equipment and minerals to buy the three types of mining gloves.

-You get boosts from certain pickaxes:
+If you have atleast level 61, you can get one of these boosts from owning one of these pickaxes:
 * Dragon pickaxe 6%
 * Infernal pickaxe 10%
 * Gilded pickaxe 11%
 * 3rd age pickaxe 12%

-> Level 61 Mining is required for any pickaxe boost.

 ### Ores